 In the Landform Escape Room students complete three tasks to unlock boxes.
 When each box is unlocked, the teams either get the next task or the directions for a STEM Challenge.

-The three tasks for this landform project include identifying landforms, solving math problems, and reding passages to place into chronological order.
+The three tasks for this landform project include identifying landforms, solving math problems, and reading passages to place in chronological order.

 The STEM Challenge is to build a model of landforms.
 More about this challenge is included below!

 There is some prep involved in setting up the escape room and STEM Challenge but is well worth your time.
 Also, the pieces that are needed for the escape can be laminated, saved, and used again in the future!